Otaru, Japan: Best Things to Do & Day Trip from Sapporo (Hokkaido Guide)

 The port flourished with herring fishing, and this was the core of Otaru’s economy at the time.
 The herring was both eaten and used as a fertilizer in the paddy fields.
 Wealthy fishermen built large herring mansions in town as residences for themselves and to house their workers.
 The success of the herring industry in Otaru lasted until the 1950s when it lost its importance in Japan.

-Nevertheless, the city is still known for its daily fresh catch and supply of fish, e.g. at the local fish market, Sankaku Market, a stone’s throw from Otaru Sation.
+Nevertheless, the city is still known for its daily fresh catch and supply of fish, e.g. at the local fish market, Sankaku Market, a stone’s throw from Otaru Station.
 At the indoor market, you will find a wide variety of excellent seafood, including exquisite seafood dishes and exceptional rice bowls with Hokkaido specialities.

 The warehouses have a beautiful setting overlooking the canal.
 Together with the former fish processing plants and buildings formerly owned by shipping companies, they emphasise the industrial importance of Otaru in Japan in recent centuries.